Mathematics for the Biological Sciences or Pre-Med Student

-Advanced placement credit for calculus can be applied to this requiremen
+Advanced placement credit for calculus can be applied to this requirement.

 Medical School Entrance Requirements

-College work in mathematics is required by some medical schools and recommended by almost all.
-A very few medical schools require one year of calculus.
-Also, a very few require one semester of statistics.
+College work in mathematics, such as one semester of calculus and one semester of statistics, is required by some medical schools and recommended by almost all.
 See the book Medical School Admissions Requirements or individual medical schools’ web pages to verify premedical requirements.